When Taking Homeopathy Medicine (Treatment), What to Eat And What to Avoid

 • Avoid known irritants and allergens

-• The know irritant and could be identified by individuals, as they may differ from patients to patient.
+• The known irritants and could be identified by individuals, as they may differ from patient to patient.
 Also, they can be identified by allergy tests.

 • Avoid spicy and pungent food articles